 First of all, a couple of points of reassurance.
 Number one, temporary hair loss is a really common issue that affects about 40% of bariatric patients in our practice.
-It usually begins at 3-4 months after bariatric surgery in San Diego, then tapers off at 6-8 months out.
+It usually begins at 3-4 months after bariatric surgery in San Antonio, then tapers off at 6-8 months out.
 Second, the hair essentially always grows back to its normal thickness and texture.

 In a moment we’ll talk about why the hair loss happens and how it grows back to normal, but it’s a good idea to start by checking that you’re taking the right vitamins and that you’re getting good nutrition to provide resources for hair growth.
 For the vitamins, your bariatric team has given you handouts or an App, or you can check in with a phone call to confirm you’re on the right track.
 In addition to the essential bariatric supplements (Multivitamins, Calcium) most programs recommend biotin to be taken daily and some programs have special amino acid formulations that may be useful.
 In terms of basic nutrition, if you’re comfortably eating solid foods like seafood and chicken, and if you are keeping your food plan focused on protein, then you’re almost certainly getting enough nutrition for healthy hair re-growth.
 If there is any remaining concern about nutrition status, your team can check blood work to be sure.